sighmoan1/pack11tytest/src/pages/index.md

 ---
-title: How to respond safely and effectively to an emergency
+title: How to respond safely and effectively to a kitten emergency
 layout: homepage.njk
 ---